-Sewell et al. (2008) reviewed the evidence for invasive non-indigenous species with the potential to be introduced to and impact mussel beds.
-These included Botrylloides violaceus, Corella eumyota, Crepidula fornicata, Didemnum vexillum, Rapana venosa, and Magallana gigas and Aulocomya ater.
-Littoral mussel beds on sediment were considered by (Sewell et al. 2008 and Mainwaring et al. 2014) to only be exposed to the Pacific oyster, Magallana gigas.
+Aquaculture of Mytilus edulis requires regular movement of mussel seed from one area to another providing a significant pathway for the introduction of non-indigenous species.
+Sewell et al. (2008) reviewed species with the potential to be introduced to and impact mussel beds.
+These included Botrylloides violaceus, Corella eumyota, Crepidula fornicata, Didemnum vexillum, Eriocheir sinensis, Rapana venosa, Magallana gigas and Aulocomya ater.
+Three of these species were considered by Mainwaring et al., (2014) to currently impact sublittoral Mytilus edulis beds; Didemnum vexillum, Crepidula fornicata and Magallana gigas.